Actor says he feared speaking out about being assaulted by Asia Argento | The Japan Times

-The comments were his first made publicly since a Sunday New York Times story saying Argento reached a $380,000 legal settlement with him last year over an alleged sexual assault in a California hotel room in 2013.
+The comments were his first in public since The New York Times published a story on Sunday saying Argento had reached a $380,000 legal settlement with him last year over an alleged sexual assault in a California hotel room in 2013.

-Bennett said he believed there was a stigma to being sexually assaulted as a male, and that he “didn’t think that people would understand the event that took place from the eyes of a teenage boy.”
+Bennett said he believes there is a stigma to being sexually assaulted as a male, and he “didn’t think that people would understand the event that took place from the eyes of a teenage boy.”

 His comments come a day after the 42-year-old Argento denied having a sexual relationship with him.
 She said in a statement Tuesday that she was linked “in friendship only” to Bennett, who played her son in a film in 2004.